MicrosoftDocs/windows-itpro-docs/windows/configuration/assigned-access/_recommendations.md

 ## Kiosk user account

-For kiosks devices located in public-facing environments, the recommendation is to use a user account with the least privileges, such as a local, standard user account.
-Using an Active Directory domain or Microsoft Entra user might allow an attacker to gain access to domain resources that are accessible to any domain account.
+For kiosks devices located in public-facing environments, configure as a kiosk account a user account with the least privileges, such as a local, standard user account.
+Using an Active Directory user or Microsoft Entra user might allow an attacker to gain access to domain resources that are accessible to any domain accounts.
 When using domain accounts with assigned access, proceed with caution.
 Consider the domain resources potentially exposed by using a domain account.

 ### Automatic sign-in

 Consider enabling *automatic sign-in* for your kiosk device.
 When the device restarts, from an update or power outage, you can configure the device to sign in with the Assigned Access account automatically.
 Ensure that policy settings applied to the device don't prevent automatic sign in from working as expected.

-> [!NOTE]
-> The policy settings [PreferredAadTenantDomainName](/windows/client-management/mdm/policy-csp-authentication#preferredaadtenantdomainname), prevents automatic sign-in from working.
+For example, the policy settings [PreferredAadTenantDomainName](/windows/client-management/mdm/policy-csp-authentication#preferredaadtenantdomainname) prevents automatic sign-in from working.

 You can configure the Assigned Access and Shell Launcher XML files with an account to sign-in automatically.
 For more information, review the articles: